An in-depth report on the causes, diagnosis, treatment, and prevention of prostate cancer.

 The main complications from radical prostatectomy are urinary incontinence and erectile dysfunction.
 Other complications include the usual risks of any surgery, such as blood clots, heart problems, infection, and bleeding.
 Minimally invasive procedures usually result in less pain and a faster return to activity.

 Urinary incontinence is a common complication.
 When the urinary catheter is first removed following surgery, nearly all patients lack control of urinary function and will leak urine for at least a few days and sometimes for months.
 Normal urinary function often returns within about 18 months.
 A percentage of men will continue to have small amounts of leakage with heavier exertion or possibly sexual activity.

 If incontinence persists beyond a year, patients may require drug therapy or surgery.

-Erectile Dysfunction.
 Erectile dysfunction after radical prostatectomy is caused by nerves that were damaged or removed during the surgery.
 Virtually all men will have problems with erectile function after surgery.
 It can take up to 1 to 2 years to recover erectile function after surgery.
 Because seminal glands are removed along with the prostate gland during surgery, men who regain sexual function will not produce semen during orgasm ("dry ejaculation").